Stories - 26-05-2025

 Michael Simonetta, the first recipient of Lifetime Membership to the The International Fresh Produce Association ANZ

 “My parents taught me the value of treating people well.
 Being fair, being honest.
-Turning up every day, acting with integrity, all the good values that most human beings should have, Mum and Dad taught me.”
+Turning up every day, acting with integrity — all the good values that most human beings should have, Mum and Dad taught me.”

-“Anthony did a Bachelor of Information Technology, and a master's in marketing, and James did a Bachelor of Science, majoring in advanced mathematics, and a master's in design technology and business strategy.
-They couldn't be any different in their personalities, but they get on really well and we're really proud of them.”
+“Anthony did a Bachelor of Information Technology and a master’s in marketing, James did a Bachelor of Science, majoring in advanced mathematics, and a master’s in design technology and business strategy,” Michael says.

 “I didn’t want the growers to lose faith in it, so we were paying for a lot of product that was harvested but not sold in those early days.
 Michael Batycki was running produce at Woolworths when we launched Broccolini®, and he played a significant role in making it successful.”

 Under Michael’s leadership, Perfection Fresh is behind some of Australia’s most beloved produce brands, including Calypso® mangoes, Cauli-blossom® Fioretto®, Qukes® baby cucumbers, Kumato® tomatoes, and Perfection Berries.
-Seeking the next big opportunity is second nature to Michael.

 Broccolini, Qukes and Calypso - Australia's favourite fresh fruit and vegetables from Perfection Fresh